 Ventricular tachycardia is a type of abnormal heart rhythm Overview of Abnormal Heart Rhythms Your heart is a muscle that pumps blood through your body.
 Your heart rate is how fast your heart beats.
 Your heart should always have a regular, rhythmic beat, like the ticking of a clock.... read more .
-"Tachy" means fast, and "cardia" is something related to your heart.
-So ventricular tachycardia is a very fast heartbeat that starts in the ventricles of your heart.
+In ventricular tachycardia, a very fast heartbeat starts in the ventricles of your heart.

 You might also have trouble breathing, chest discomfort, and fainting

 Ventricular tachycardia sometimes turns into ventricular fibrillation Ventricular Fibrillation Ventricular fibrillation is a potentially fatal, uncoordinated series of very rapid, ineffective contractions of the ventricles (lower chambers of the heart) caused by many chaotic electrical... read more , which is fatal unless treated quickly

 Doctors do an electrocardiogram (ECG/EKG) Electrocardiography Electrocardiography is a test that measures your heart’s electrical activity.
 It's quick, painless, and harmless.
 The results of that test are shown in an electrocardiogram.
 It looks like a... read more to diagnose ventricular tachycardia

 Doctors often give you an electrical shock (cardioversion) or give you medicines to return your heart beat to normal